 Stauskas’ play earned him nationwide attention from NCAA D1 heavyweights like Villanova, Georgia, Notre Dame and Florida (among others).
 The decision to sign with Michigan was largely facilitated by Coach Lubick and his friendship with Michigan head coach, John Beilein; but Stauskas also credits the rabid fan support, opportunities for national exposure, and most importantly, the relative close proximity between Michigan and Toronto as being major factors that affected his decision.

-In his first season at Michigan, Stauskas excelled, averaging 11.0 points, 3.0 rebounds and 1.3 assists in 30.5 minutes per game, highlighted by a 22-point performance against #3 Florida in the Elite 8 in which he shot a perfect 6-for-6 from three-point range.
+In his first season at Michigan, Stauskas excelled, averaging 11.0 points, 3.0 rebounds, and 1.3 assists in 30.5 minutes per game, highlighted by a 22-point performance against #3 Florida in the Elite 8 in which he shot a perfect 6-for-6 from three-point range.
 These numbers are all that more impressive after considering the enormous roles Trey Burke and Tim Hardaway Jr. (both 2013 NBA first-round picks) played on the team.
-Nik’s versatility impressed Wolverines fans so much that the Maize Rage section of Crisler Arena began waving maize and blue Canadian flags in his honour.
+Nik’s versatility impressed Wolverines fans so much that the Maize Rage section of Crisler Arena began waving maize and blue Canadian flags in his honor.

 In his sophomore season, Nik has been asked to take on a bigger role with the team following the loss of Burke and Hardaway Jr. to the draft.
 In anticipation of the increased minutes, Stauskas spent the offseason focused on increasing his strength and athleticism – adding 16 lbs. of muscle and six inches on his vert.
 Unlike last season, when he admits to feeling “clueless,” Stauskas expects to be more comfortable, particularly after a deep run to the Final Four in the NCAA tournament.